Sonny Merideth: Education Reform Act of 1982

 In 1982 Mississippi Governor William F. Winter called for an expansion in public education programs and spending, to be funded by tax increases, specifically on the oil and gas severance tax.
 Merideth opposed any tax hike and also thought that should taxes be raised the revenue should be diverted to existing programs.
-The governor called the legislature into special session, scheduled for December 6, to consider his education proposals.
+The governor called the legislature into a special session, scheduled for December 6, to consider his education proposals.
 Merideth responded by encouraging his colleagues to pass a resolution thanking the governor for his concern, assuring him that the matter would be addressed in regular session, and then adjourning.
 He also stated that such proposals required more time than available in a special session to fully consider.
-In an attempt to ease the situation, Winter called a meeting with Merideth in his capacity as chairman of the ways and means committee and his Senate counterpart, finance chairman Ellis B. Bodron.
+In an attempt to ease the situation, Winter called a meeting with Merideth in his capacity as chairman of the Ways and Means committee and his Senate counterpart, finance chairman Ellis B. Bodron.
 The governor told them that he would abandon the severance tax increase and back any other revenue source that the legislators preferred.
 Legislative leadership then held a meeting and decided not to move to adjourn early, and Meredith began preparing for his committee to work on the proposals.
 Though he still preferred adjournment, Speaker Newman advised him that the House was going to fully consider the proposals.
 Resolved that his committee was now obligated to fulfill its function, Meredith agreed to secure funding for whatever proposals were approved by the House's education committee.
 The education committee eventually produced an educational reform bill which included provisions for the creation of public kindergartens and pay raises for teachers, which Merideth's committee funded before it was passed by the full House.
 A complementary bill was passed by the Senate, and Merideth served on the conference committee tasked with resolving the differences between the two bills.
 The committee agreed on a bill that included the kindergartens and pay increases plus reading aides for the first three school grades and new school administrator training programs, to be funded by a $110 million increase in sales and income taxes.
 The bill was passed by the legislature and signed into law on December 21.